MariaLundgren/CO-OP-Game-Review/TESTING.md

 - Trying to add a review with both field filled out correcttly and the user gets redirected back to the selected game title page, a flash message appear with the text "review added", the review are added underneath the game title with the rating and the review gets added to the reviews collection in mongodb.
 - Saving the url for the add a review page and tries to access it after logging out and this brings the redirects to the log in page.

 ### Edit Review

+#### User stories testing New Review

+-	I want to be able to edit game reviews that I have already posted.
+    -    On the edit review page the user can change a review and rating that has been added by the user.

 ### New Title